Primary manifestation of infection is painless penile or vulvar inflammation and ulceration at the site of inoculation; often not noticed by patient.

 Large buboes may be aspirated, but incision and drainage or surgical excision of buboes may complicate healing.

-Lymphogranuloma venereum (LGV) is a STD caused by Chlamydia trachomatis serovars L1, L2, or L3, which are endemic to the tropics, but rare in developed regions.
+Lymphogranuloma venereum (LGV) is a STD caused by Chlamydia trachomatis genovars/serovars L1, L2, or L3 (collectively termed the "LGV biovar"), which are endemic to the tropics, but now emerging in developed regions.
 Infection occurs through contact with mucous membranes or abrasions in the skin of the genital region.

 Division of Hospital Medicine